giordi91/giordi91.github.io/content/post/2018-31-07-parallel-transport.md

 tocname: "Table of contents:"
 ---

+**TL;DR**: How to generate a stable orientation along a curve, math and Unity implementation.
+{{<target-blank "Here""https://github.com/giordi91/Unity-Tutorials/tree/master/04_parallel_transport">}} the repository with hall the code and Unity project.

 # Introduction
-Today in this blog post I would like to discuss a technique called Parallel transport.
-Parallel transport is a technique that allows computing a moving frame (a 3d matrix defining a coordinate system) down the curve.
+Parallel transport is a technique that allows computing a moving frame (a 4x4 matrix defining a coordinate system) down the curve.
 Here is an example:
 ![parallel](../images/03_parallel_transport/parallel_transport.jpg)

 The computation starts on the top left of the image, where the gizmo is,